Impact of time illiquidity in a mixed market without full observation: Discussion

 \subsection{Value function and cost of illiquidity}

-In this subsection we study the cost of illiquidity by looking at some quantities related to the value function $V$.

-The first (absolute) way to measure the cost of illiquidity is, of course, by looking at the differences of the value functions corresponding to different values of $\lambda$.
-In Figure \ref{figV} we represent the value function $V(1)$\footnote{For another initial wealth $r$ the same measure can be performed by the relation $V(r)=V(1) r^p$.} as function of the correlation parameter $\rho$ and with fixed $\gamma=0$ (no observation between trading times).
-The different lines correspond to different values of the liquidity parameter $\lambda$.
-We also sketched the graph of the constrained and unconstrained Merton problem with the two assets $L,I$, with $I$ considered as liquid as well.
-We observe that the illiquidity, measured by $\lambda$, has a considerable impact on the value function for negative correlation.
-This is expected, since to deal with negative correlation the agent is naturally driven to hedge the fluctuations of one asset by assuming an opposite position in the other one.
-However, this is not always possible when one has constraint on the strategies.
-This effect can be already seen comparing the constrained and the unconstrained Merton model, and it is amplified by the presence of illiquidity, which induces further constraints on the strategies.
-To this regard it is worth to stress that we cannot expect to have always convergence to Merton unconstrained problem for $\lambda\rightarrow\infty$.
-Indeed, the presence of illiquidity, even in the case of high $\lambda$ - high trading frequency - immediately induces a constraint on the investment strategies in $I$ in order to satisfy the state constraint - see \eqref{aass}.
-This fact may produce a gap between the fully liquid case and the illiquid case (even if the trading frequency is very high).
-Actually, the limit case for $\lambda\rightarrow\infty$ corresponds to the \emph{constrained} fully liquid Merton problem, i.e. the Merton problem with the constraint that the investment $\alpha=(\alpha_t)_{t\geq 0}$ in $I$ does not admit borrowing or short selling: $0\leq \alpha_t\leq R_t$ for every $t\geq 0$.\footnote{Of course, when the optimal solution of unconstrained Merton problem satisfies this constraint, constrained and unconstrained Merton problems are equivalent and we have the convergence to the (unconstrained) Merton problem for $\lambda\rightarrow\infty$.}
+To study the cost of illiquidity, we consider quantities related to the value function $V$.
+The first measure of illiquidity cost is the difference between the value functions corresponding to different values of $\lambda$.\footnote{We stress that one cannot always expect convergence to Merton's unconstrained solution when $\lambda\rightarrow\infty$.
+The presence of illiquidity - even in the case of high $\lambda$ (high trading frequency) - induces a constraint on the investment strategies in $I$, in order to satisfy the state constraint.
+This fact can produce a gap between the fully liquid case and the limit of the illiquid one.
+In general, the limit case for $\lambda\rightarrow\infty$ corresponds to the \emph{constrained} fully liquid Merton problem, i.e. the Merton problem with the constraint that the investment in $I$ does not admit borrowing or short selling.
+When the optimal solution of the unconstrained Merton problem satisfies this constraint, the constrained and unconstrained Merton problems are equivalent\,: hence, in the latter case, we have convergence to the (unconstrained) Merton solution for $\lambda\rightarrow\infty$.} As $V(r)=r^pV(1)$, we study $V(1)$.
+Table \ref{tbl_V} reports it for different values of $\lambda$ and for $\gamma=0$ or $\gamma=1$.